Enhanced Representative Availability Process (ERAP) FAQs

 Your DSG might include only one affiliated representative (yourself).
 When providing monthly availability, contract representatives will be considered the DSG’s available representatives.
 Your DSG should indicate how many representatives will be available to cover hearings on a given day and, if desired, how many hearings each available representative can handle per day.
 The DSG does not need to provide the names of the representatives at the time you submit availability to the ELU, but they should provide the number of representatives who will be available to handle hearings that month and their specific availability, if desired.
 For example, the DSG of C. Representative provides that it will have three available representatives each day in August, all for full days, with up to three hearings per day for each representative and a monthly cap of 90 hearings.

 In this situation, you must identify yourself as affiliated with the DSG, particularly considering you are the appointed principal representative on many cases associated with the DSG.
 However, when providing monthly availability for the DSG, you should not include yourself in the monthly count of available representatives unless you plan to appear at some hearings.
 For monthly availability purposes, you should only indicate the number of representatives available to attend hearings in the Target Scheduling Month (TSM).
 When providing monthly availability, you are not required to identify the names of available representatives.
-You only need to provide the number of representatives available to attend hearings in the TSM and the availability for each.
+You only need to provide the number of representatives available to attend hearings in the TSM and the availability for each representative.

 No

-No. For Solo DSGs with a Solo Secondary modification, the non-principal representatives for whom availability will be provided must submit their appointment of representative notice prior to case scheduling.
+No. For Solo DSGs with a Solo Secondary modification, the non-principal representatives for whom availability will be provided must submit their appointment of representative form prior to case scheduling.
 A consolidated DSG would be appropriate in your situation, with the principal representative reflected as the DSG’s affiliated representative.
 Your practice group may wish to consider your personal availability for hearings when submitting monthly availability for the available representatives for the consolidated DSG.

 No. Geographic preference is not considered when scheduling remote hearings.
 The geographic preference is only considered when scheduling in-person or VTC hearings.